srgblnch/Rijndael/README.md

 Install
 -------

-To install this code as a python module is needed to have **cython** available and also the setuptools.
+To install this code as a python module is needed to have **setuptools** available.
 Then only the following commands are needed:

 ```
 $ python setup.py build